Nell44577642/PBL-1/README.md

 Open the .ipynb file or paste the Python code into a cell.
 Run the cell containing the full script.
 The Tkinter window will open automatically.
+Make sure Tkinter is installed (it is included by default in most Python distributions).

 ### 3. Technical Architecture